NikoWLR/dogpage/README.md

 # startpage
-Simple custom startpage for personal use.
+Simple custom startpage with Dog API integration for personal use.